bernieplug/eepelican/content/pages/followup-guide.md

 #### Email Campaigns

-Email campaigns are the bread and butter of our tool — they’re the things that actually send out post-order emails.
+Email campaigns are the bread and butter of our tool — they’re the things that actually send out follow-up emails.

 You can add any number of products to a campaign, and any product can belong to as many campaigns as you want.
 At the end of the day, however, if a product belongs to a campaign, and someone orders that product, the campaign will send that customer an email based on the rules you set.